scp756-221/course-site/docs/g1-graf/page.md

 interactions.
 We will start small, with just one user each querying the user service (`s1`) and the music service (`s2`).

+To create this load, you will use Gatling via an image that has been prepared for you: `ghcr.io/scp-2021-jan-cmpt-756/gatling:3.4.2`.
+(The source `Dockerfile` is available [here](https://github.com/tedkirkpatrick/kubernetes-testbed/tree/master/e-k8s/tools/gatling).)

 ### Start Gatling simulating two users

 Gatling is a sophisticated tool that allows you to define scenarios of